 Experience and Qualifications: PhD Religious Studies, MSc Counselling and Psychotherapy.
 I have also trained as a Focusing Oriented Therapist.
 I have been involved with ecopsychology for over ten years.
 I have published research on ecopsychology and regularly blog on the subject.
-I completed my Masters dissertation on outdoor therapy and have trained with practitioners from both the US and the UK.
+I completed my MA dissertation on outdoor therapy and have trained with practitioners from both the US and the UK.
 I am a member of Counsellors and Psychotherapists Outdoors.

 Contact details: 07528 574089 Adrian@gn.apc.org

 Matthew Henson (Kinsale, Co.
 Cork, Republic of Ireland)

 I offer individual psychotherapy, relationship therapy, ecopsychology and group facilitation, and training in each of those areas.
 My psychotherapy practice is influenced by the principles of ecopsychology and my ecopsychology practice is influenced by the principles of existential-phenomenology; both include working indoors and outside as appropriate.
 I offer both full training events and workshop contributions to conferences.
 My practice draws upon 25 years of experience in social care provision across the voluntary, statutory and private sectors, both in the UK and Republic of Ireland.
 I hold qualifications in existential psychotherapy (UKCP and IAHIP registered), wild therapy and psychotherapist & counsellor training.

 Contact details: 00 353 873580709 firstname.lastname@example.org